NYEFFA-cpu/FINAL-PROJECT/README.md

 Hero message: A welcoming headline that introduces the brand's ethos of timeless style and natural materials

 Footer: Contains copyright information and brand descriptors ("handwoven · earthkind · slow fashion")
+# Linen & Lore – Gallery Page

+## 📖 Project Overview
+The **Linen & Lore Gallery Page** is a modern, responsive, and interactive webpage designed to showcase a clothing brand's collection in a clean and visually appealing way.
+The gallery allows visitors to browse fashion items through a responsive grid layout while enjoying smooth animations and interactive features powered by JavaScript.

+## 👩‍💻 Author
+Developed as a front-end web development project for **Linen & Lore**, a modern clothing brand focused on showcasing fashion collections through a stylish and user-friendly online gallery.
+## 📄 License
+This project is available for educational and personal use.